spring-projects/spring-security/CONTRIBUTING.md

 Is there already an issue that addresses your concern?
 Do a bit of searching in our [GitHub issues ](https://github.com/spring-projects/spring-security/issues) to see if you can find something similar.
 If not, please create a new issue before submitting a pull request unless the change is not a user facing issue.

 # Discuss non-trivial contribution ideas with committers
-If you're considering anything more than correcting a typo or fixing a minor bug , please discuss it on the [Spring Security Gitter](https://gitter.im/spring-projects/spring-security) before submitting a pull request.
+If you're considering anything more than correcting a typo or fixing a minor bug, please discuss it on the [Spring Security Gitter](https://gitter.im/spring-projects/spring-security) before submitting a pull request.
 We're happy to provide guidance but please spend an hour or two researching the subject on your own including searching the forums for prior discussions.

 # Sign the Contributor License Agreement